microsoft/FluidFramework/BREAKING.md

 contained values.
 To retrieve the contained values you would have then extracted the ILocalViewElement.localValue.
 In 0.8 these methods now iterate over the contained values directly, so calls to get the .localValue should be removed.

+## Deprecate @prague/app-datastore

+The package @prague/app-datastore is deprecated.
+Please switch to use tiny-web-host

 # 0.7 Breaking Changes